sebuelias/CS50_Notes/Week 4 - Memory/inDepthNotes.md

 A while loop that ends when the EOF(End-Of-File) is detected can be used to print every character of the file to the screen.
 This is similar to the CAT command in terminal.

 ### fputc()
-Similar to fget, but requires fopen have a "w" or "a" designation.
+Similar to fget, but requires fopen to have a "w" or "a" designation.
 It instead writes from the file pointer

 	char f_char_put = fputc(*file_var)